 Workforce Solutions Child Care is fortunate to have approximately 100-150 contracted child care providers throughout our 11-county service area.
 Selecting a quality child care provider is one of the most important decisions for a parent!
 Child Care may be provided by the individual providers who are licensed or registered with the state licensing agency, or by licensed child care centers.
 Most importantly – the choice is yours!

-A list of contracted providers will be included in your placement package.
+A list of contracted providers will be included in your placement packet.
 It designates Child Care Providers who elect to participate in accredited, quality Child Care Programs such as the National Association for the Education of Young Children (NAEYC), Texas Rising Star, and Texas School Ready!
 Click here to see the Child Care Providers List.

-Before selecting the child care provider, parents are urged to visit the facility to learn first-hand if it is the best program for their child and family.
+Before selecting a child care provider, parents are urged to visit the facility to learn first-hand if it is the best program for their child and family.
 There is nothing better than a “walk through” visit to give you peace of mind that your child will be safe, productive and happy while away from home.
-Feel free to spend time with the facility Director, asking questions and observing a “play time” to better understand the atmosphere of the Center.
+Feel free to spend time with the facility Director, asking questions and observing “play time” to better understand the atmosphere of the center.
 A little extra time in making the right, quality selection could save a lot of time and aggravation later.
 Please don’t base this very important decision just on location…it is important to determine if each center provides the high quality care that you desire for your child.

 Please visit www.dfps.state.tx.us for more information on types of child care available.
 This website will inform you of compliance history, hours of operations, ages served, etc. Additionally, another great resource for choosing the right Child Care facility for your family is www.dontbeinthedark.org.